shahbazalamjobs/Interview-Preparation/01-Full-Stack-Developer/Readme.md

    }
    ```

-3. **What is the CSS `grid` layout?
-How does it differ from the `flexbox` layout?**
+3. **What is the CSS grid layout?
+How does it differ from the flexbox layout?**
-   `grid` layout is a two-dimensional layout system, allowing for both rows and columns, while `flexbox` is one-dimensional and focuses on distributing items along a single axis.
+   - CSS grid layout is a two-dimensional layout system, allowing for both rows and columns, suitable for complex layouts.
+   - Flexbox is a one-dimensional layout system designed for distributing items along a single axis.

 4. **Explain the concept of CSS preprocessors.
-Name some popular preprocessors.**
+Name some popular preprocessors:**
- -  CSS preprocessors extend the capabilities of standard CSS by adding features like variables, functions, and nesting.
-Popular preprocessors include Sass, Less, and Stylus.
+   - CSS preprocessors extend standard CSS with features like variables, functions, and nesting.
+   - Popular preprocessors: Sass, Less, Stylus.

 5. **How do you include custom fonts in a web page using CSS?**
    - Custom fonts can be included using `@font-face`.
 Example:
    ```css
    @font-face {
        font-family: 'CustomFont';